-- In Attack on Titan, Eren does this by biting into his palm. he does this to transform into a titan. this is eventually further expounded later on in the story.
+- In Attack on Titan, Eren does this by biting into his palm, in order to transform into a titan.
+This is eventually further expounded later on in the story.

 - The Sandman: In Death: The Time Of Your Life, blood from a cut palm is used to power a spell to send the characters to the land of the dead and come back alive.

 - Subverted in Runaways.
 Nico's spell casting is done through The Staff Of One, which only emerges from her soul when blood is shed.
 The first time she actively attempts to summon it, she tries this.
 And she hates it.
 She would go on to come up with creative ways to shed blood that didn't involve cutting, from averting No Periods, Period to brushing her teeth until her gums bled.